 Communities in Laos are in danger from unexploded bombs

-Almost five decades after the devastating Vietnam war, unexploded bombs are still claiming lives today.
+Over five decades after the devastating Vietnam war, unexploded bombs are still claiming lives today.

-Four decades after the war, these deadly items remain a threat and a daily reality for thousands of communities.
+More than 50 years after the war, these deadly items remain a threat and a daily reality for thousands of communities.
 Every bomb could kill.
 The harsh reality for people is that they are forced to use land contaminated with explosives.
 People know that each time they plow or plant a harvest or simply let their children play outside they are risking death or injury from a hidden bomb.
 Year after year they tread carefully, farm as small a patch as they can manage, and try to minimize the risks.

 Working together, MAG and Restoration Laos are finally bringing the Vietnam War to an end, one village at a time.
 Every unexploded bomb cleared is a life saved, an opportunity for a village to grow, for children to learn and play, and for families to live without fear.